 The NRA Classification System

-Except in silhouette, upon entering any tournament, a shooter must complete an NRA SR-1 (for conventional) card and SR-1A (for NRA style international), an SR-27 (for shotgun events) or an SR-45 (for Action Pistol).
+Except in silhouette, upon entering any tournament, a competitor must complete an NRA SR-1 (for conventional) card and SR-1A (for NRA style international), an SR-27 (for shotgun events) or an SR-45 (for Action Pistol).
 Information which must be supplied includes the full name, address, and most important, the NRA identification number (non-members who are classified are assigned an identification number).
-Shooters should be sure to use the same name and address of record with NRA in the same way every time.
+Competitors should be sure to use the same name and address of record with NRA in the same way every time.
 For example, if initials are used, such as "J.D.
 Smith," then continue to use initials, rather than sometimes using "Joe Smith."
 This will speed up the classification system because cross checks will not have to be made to determine if it is the same person.
 Additional information needed on the SR-1, SR-1A, SR-27 or SR-45 card includes the type of shooting fired, the classification (if any), and the place and date of firing.

 Competitors are classified as High Master, (High Power Rifle, Action Pistol, Pistol and Police Pistol only), Master, Expert, Sharpshooter or Marksman (Master AA through D for shotgun and Master through B for Silhouette).
-A shooter is placed in one of these classes after he has fired a required number of shots for the type of shooting involved.
+A competitor is placed in one of these classes after he has fired a required number of shots for the type of shooting involved.
 Individual and team scores must be fired in NRA Registered or Approved Tournaments or in Sanctioned Leagues to be used for classification.
-After the required number of shots has been fired, the score average is determined, establishing the classification to which the shooter belongs, except in Silhouette in which no averaging is done.
+After the required number of shots has been fired, the score average is determined, establishing the classification to which the competitor belongs, except in Silhouette in which no averaging is done.

 After the first tournament, the new competitors are required to maintain the Temporary Score Record Book as their temporary classification.
 They must use this temporary classification and keep their Score Record Book up to date until they receive their official NRA classification.
 Each classification card has an effective date which makes the Score Record Book obsolete.
-The shooter must compete in the classification earned in all tournaments of that type of shooting or a higher one if they so choose (NRA Rule 19.8).
+The competitor must compete in the classification earned in all tournaments of that type of shooting or a higher one if they so choose (NRA Rule 19.8).
 NRA does not issue Temporary Classification Cards.
 See Rule 19.6 for use of "Assigned Classification."

 Team shooting is also based on the classification system.
 The method of arriving at a team's classification is explained in each rule book and amounts to an average classification for all the team members involved.